platformatic/platformatic/docs/guides/telemetry.md

 Let's setup all this components:

 ### Platformatic DB Service
-Create a folder for DB cd into it:
+Create a folder for DB and cd into it:
 ```bash
 mkdir test-db
 cd test-db